I am Brittany Logan Fleck

 Labor & Birth Doula - Cornerstone Doulas, 2023

-End of Life Doula - INELDA, 2020
+End of Life Doula - International Association for End of Life Doulas (INELDA), 2020

 Yoga for Seniors - Duke Integrative School of Medicine, 2019